 Proxy Statement for Annual Meeting of Shareholders

 Frequently Asked Questions About the Annual Meeting

 Election of Directors (Proposal No. 1)

 Information Regarding Nominees

+Director Skills & Demographics

 Emeritus Directors of the Board of Directors

-Ratification of the Appointment of KPMG LLP (Proposal No. 2) 1
+Ratification of the Appointment of KPMG LLP (Proposal No. 2)

-Audit and Non-Audit Fees 1
+Audit and Non-Audit Fees

-Advisory Vote on the Compensation of our Named Executive Officers 1
+Advisory Vote on the Compensation of our Named Executive Officers

 (Proposal No. 3)

+Advisory Vote on the Frequency of a Shareholder Vote on the Compensat ion of

+our Named Executive Officers (Proposal No. 4)

 Security Ownership of Certain Beneficial Owners and Management

 Corporate Governance

 Meetings of the Board of Directors and its Committees

 Board Leadership Structure

 The Board's Annual Self-Evaluation

 The Board's Role in Risk Oversight

 Communications to the Board

-Code of Ethics and Corporate Social Responsibility
+Code of Ethics and Environmental, Social & Governance

-Prohibition on Hedging or Pledging of Company Stock :
+Prohibition on Hedging or Pledging of Company Stock

 Director Independence

-Director Compensation 2
+Director Compensation

 Policy on Poison Pills

 Compensation Committee Interlocks and Insider Participation

-Management Information :
+Management Information

-Office of Chief Executive

-Compensation Discussion and Analysis 2
+Compensation Discussion and Analysis

 Overview

-Business Strategy and Summary of 2019 Financial and Business Performance
+Business Strategy and Summary of 2022 Financial and Business Performance

-2019 Executive Compensation Actions
+2022 Executive Compensation Actions

 Say-on-Pay Vote

-Primary Responsibilities of our Compensation Committee :
+Primary Responsibilities of our Compensation Committee

-Compensation Philosophy and Primary Objectives :
+Compensation Philosophy and Primary Objectives

-Compensation Process 2
+Compensation Process

-Elements of Compensation 3
+Elements of Compensation

-Compensation Actions in 2019 3
+Compensation Actions in 2022

-Clawback Policy -
+Clawback Policy

-Stock Ownership Guidelines :
+Stock Ownership Guidelines

 Termination-Based Compensation

-Limitations on Tax Deductibility of Executive Compensation :

-Perquisites and Other Benefits 3

-Cautionary Statement 39 Report of the Compensation and Management Development Committee 39 Compensation and Management Development Committee 39 Executive Compensation and Related Information 39 Summary Compensation Table for 2019 40 Grants of Plan-Based Awards for 2019 41 Outstanding Equity Awards at Fiscal Year-End for 2019 42 Stock Vested for 2019 43 Nonqualified Deferred Compensation for 2019 44 Equity Compensation Plan Information 44 Pay Ratio 45 Severance and Change of Control Arrangements 45 Estimated Benefits upon Termination Following a Change in Control 47 Risk Considerations in our Compensation Program 47 Certain Relationships and Related Person Transactions 48 Report of the Audit Committee 49 Shareholder Proposals for the 2021 Annual Meeting 50 Annual Report on Form 10-K 50 "Householding" of Proxy Materials and Annual Reports for Record Owners 50 Other Matters 51
+Limitations on Tax Deductibility of Executive Compensation 4 Perquisites and Other Benefits 4 Cautionary Statement 4 Report of the Compensation and Management Development Committee4 Compensation and Management Development Committee 4 Executive Compensation and Related Information 4 Summary Compensation Table for 2022 4 Grants of Plan-Based Awards for 2022 4 Outstanding Equity Awards at Fiscal Year-End for 2022 4 Stock Vested for 2022 4 Nonqualified Deferred Compensation for 2022 4 Equity Compensation Plan Information 4 Pay Versus Performance 4 Pay Ratio 5 Severance and Change of Control Arrangements 5 Estimated Benefits upon Termination Following a Change in Control 5 Risk Considerations in our Compensation Program5 Certain Relationships and Related Person Transactions 5 Report of the Audit Committee5 Shareholder Proposals for the 2024 Annual Meeting5 Annual Report on Form 10-K 5 "Householding" of Proxy Materials and Annual Reports for Record Owners 5 Other Matters 5